ClickHouse/ClickHouse/docker/test/performance-comparison/performance_comparison.md

  * `-e CHCP_RUNS` -- the number of runs;
  * `-e CHPC_TEST_GREP` -- the names of the tests (xml files) to run, interpreted as a grep pattern.
+ * `-e CHPC_LOCAL_SCRIPT` -- use the comparison scripts from the docker container and not from the tested commit.

 #### Re-genarate report with your tweaks
 From the workspace directory (extracted test output archive):